pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What is the weather forecast for this weekend?
 * What are your plans for the weekend?

-# Language & Speech
-* What words do you hate?
-* What words or phrases do you think are overused?
-* How Much Slang Do You Use?
-What Are Your Favorite Words?
-* What Current Slang Words and Expressions Do You Think Will Endure?
-* Why Do So Many People Say 'Like' and 'Totally' All the Time?
-* Do You Say 'Kind of, Sort of' More Than You Realize?
-* How Much Do You Curse?
-* How Good Are You at Coming Up With Witty Comebacks?
-* When did you last have a great conversation?
-* How Often Do You Have 'Deep Discussions'?
-* Do You Wish Your Conversations Were Less Small Talk and More 'Big Talk'?
-* When Do You Choose Making a Phone Call Over Sending a Text?
-* How much information Is 'Too Much Information'?
-* Do You Sometimes 'Hide' Behind Irony?
-* How good is your grammar?
-* Do You Speak a Second, or Third, Language?
-* When Do You Remember Learning a New Word?
-* What Does Your Body Language Communicate?

 # Certifications
 * Why are technical certificates useful?